-You can find it in these recipes for Gingerbread Latte Cupcakes with Brown Butter Buttercream, Brown Sugar Maple Bacon Scones with Maple Brown Butter Glaze, Pumpkin Cookies with Brown Butter Icing, Brown Butter Bourbon Pecan Pie, Brown Butter Spritz… and a whole bunch more.
+You can find it in these recipes for Gingerbread Latte Cupcakes with Brown Butter Buttercream, Brown Sugar Maple Bacon Scones, Pumpkin Cookies with Brown Butter Icing, Brown Butter Bourbon Pecan Pie, and a whole bunch more.
 All of those are truly incredible.

 I made standard buttercream frosting, but with brown butter.
 I browned the butter, let it solidify, and then beat it into buttercream frosting with vanilla, powdered sugar, and cream.
 That’s it.
-It’s an extra step to buttercream frosting, but it’ll be the BEST frosting (tied with Nutella Buttercream!) that you’ve ever had.
+It’s an extra step to buttercream frosting, but it’ll be the BEST frosting (tied with Nutella Buttercream!
+Oh, this Peanut Butter Frosting and this Cookie Butter Frosting rock too…) that you’ve ever had.

 Brown Butter Frosting